Studio Widgets

 Scale width (%)

-It defines the width in percentage.
+It defines the width as a percentage.

 Scale height (%)

-It defines the height in percentage.
+It defines the height as a percentage.

 Rotation